flaviodesousa/fake-binary-codec/README.md

 Posting ASCII messages made up of 0 and 1 characters is becoming popular.
 This is a simple decoder and encoder for such messages.

+This code came from this blog post: https://flaviodesousa.com/blog/decoding-fake-binary-messages/

 To build
 --------